-You can, of course, choose to act as the registered agent for your LLC yourself or acquire a registered agent service.
-This is an important decision which could mean the difference between whether your business entity remains in good standing with the California Secretary of State or …..
+You can choose to act as the registered agent for your LLC yourself or hire a registered agent service.
+This is an important decision which could determine whether your business entity remains in good standing with the California Secretary of State.

-If you decide to take on the registered agent duties of your LLC yourself, you’ll have to deal with your personal information being made public and will therefore be vulnerable to hackers and scam artists.
+If you decide to take on the registered agent duties of your LLC yourself, you’ll have to deal with your personal information being made public and will be vulnerable to hackers and scam artists.
 You’ll also have to consider how to make yourself available during business hours if you’re also running your LLC during normal business hours.
-You can’t be in two places at once and if you miss an important piece of mail, document or service of process, you risk not only your company’s good standing but also being sued and not being able to defend yourself.
+You can’t be in two places at once and if you miss important mail, documents, or a Service of Process, you risk not only your company’s good standing but also not being able to defend yourself in a lawsuit.